 Video games have made a number of impressive advancements since they entered the world of mainstream gaming in the 80’s.
 A number of milestones in their technology, however, have paved the way for an even brighter future.

-Here are five ways that technology has had a significant impact on the world of gaming.
+Here are five ways that technology has advanced gaming.

 1. Facial recognition

 Facial recognition and 3D scanning technology enable systems to create a likeness of a player so that the game can create a custom avatar that authentically represents them.
 Alternatively, they could transfer their own expressions to other digital creations.
 In addition, the Intel RealSense 3D camera could enable developers to design games capable of adapting to the gamer’s emotions by scanning exactly 78 points on the player’s face.
 A few grimaces at the game screen, for example, means that the system would decrease the game’s difficulty in an instant.

 2. Mobile gaming

 Smartphones have taken the gaming experience out of the living room and the arcade and right into the hands of the gamer.
 As can be seen by countless morning commuters playing games on their way to work, mobile technology has seen a passion for digital gaming travel beyond hardcore online gamers and console consumers.
 Online gamers aren’t limiting their fun to video games, either.
 Many are having fun through more traditional means such as playing scratch cards.
 Scratch card games are becoming increasingly popular on mobile, with websites such as Mobile Wins offering a variety of themes scratch card games to play, including Doctor Love and Emperor’s Garden.
 Furthermore, the site’s demo mode enables players to really get into the spirit of the games works before they play for real.